The Optical Two and Three-Dimensional Fundamental Plane Correlations for Nearly 180 Gamma-Ray Burst Afterglows with Swift/UVOT, RATIR, and the SUBARU Telescope: The optical correlations

-{\bf We repeat the fitting of the selected 181 GRBs with the BPL considering also the requirement that the angle should be less than $\ang{41}$ correspondent to $\alpha_1<0.8$ and we found out that 160 GRBs can be appropriately fitted with a BPL (eq.
-2).
-The results of the fitting both in 2D and in 3D are shown in Table \ref{table:corr_paramsBPL}.}
+Here, we repeat the fitting of the selected 179 GRBs with the BPL with the requirement that the angle of the plateau should be less than $\ang{41}$, corresponding to $|\alpha_1|<0.8$, and found that 99 GRBs can be appropriately fitted with a simple BPL (Eq. \ref{eq:simpleBPL}) while 45 can be fitted with a smoothly BPL (Eq. \ref{eq:smoothBPL}).
+The results of the fitting the simple and smoothly BPL models in 2D and in 3D are shown in Table \ref{table:corr_params_simpleBPL} and Table \ref{table:corr_params_smoothBPL}.

+Checking the agreement of the parameters for the simple BPL correlation in 2D, we find the slope of the uncorrected correlation $a_{opt}$ of the Gold sample agrees with all other classes within $1\sigma$ except for the GRB-SNe-Ic and GRB-SNe-ABC which agree within $2\sigma$.
+For the corrected correlation, the slope of the Gold sample is compatible with SGRBs, XRF, and XRR within $1\sigma$ - all other classes (LGRBs, GRB-SNe-Ic, GRB-SNe-ABC) are compatible within $2\sigma$.
+The normalization constant $C_0$ of the uncorrected correlation for the Gold sample is compatible with all classes within $1\sigma$ except for the GRB-SNe-Ic, and GRB-SNe-ABC for which it is compatible within $2\sigma$.
+For the corrected correlation, the $C_0$ of the Gold sample is compatible with all classes within $2\sigma$.

+For the 3D simple BPL correlation, we instead compare the classes to the total sample, as there are too few data points to define a Gold sample.
+The slope $a_{opt}$, $b_{opt}$ parameter of both the corrected and uncorrected correlations are compatible with all classes within $1\sigma$.
+The $C_0$ parameter is similarly compatible with all classes in all cases except for the corrected LGRBs, which are compatible with the corrected total sample within $2\sigma$.

+For the smoothly BPL in 2D, the slope and normalization parameter of the uncorrected correlation in the Gold sample are compatible with all classes within $1\sigma$ except the LGRBs and XRR which are compatible within $2\sigma$.
+The slope and $C_0$ of the corrected Gold sample are compatible with all other classes within $1\sigma$.

+The 3D correlation sample only contains 8 GRBs, which are all classified as type II GRBs, so we do not conduct the same analysis.